 Vocational-Technical Instructor Licensure Sequence

-The Center offers the following sequence of undergraduate competency-based courses to satisfy the 21-credit requirement of the Massachusetts Department of Education for vocational instructor licensure.
+The Vocational-Technical Instructor Licensure follows a sequence of undergraduate competency-based courses to satisfy the 21-credit requirement of the Massachusetts Department of Education for vocational instructor licensure.
 These courses focus on how to:

 - design and deliver appropriate lesson plans;